Skip to main content

 MobileNet_SSD

-The MobileNet_SSD detection algorithm uses images as input, performs inference using BPU, and publishes messages that include target categories and detection boxes.
+The MobileNet_SSD object detection algorithm example takes images as input, performs inference using the BPU, and publishes algorithm messages containing object categories and bounding boxes.

-MobileNet_SSD is a caffe model obtained from (https://github.com/chuanqi305/MobileNet-SSD), trained using the VOC dataset (http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
-It supports 20 types of target detection, including humans, animals, fruits, and vehicles.
+Mobilenet_SSD is a Caffe model obtained from (https://github.com/chuanqi305/MobileNet-SSD), trained on the VOC dataset.
+It supports detection of 20 object categories, including people, animals, fruits, vehicles, and more.

 Code repository: (https://github.com/D-Robotics/hobot_dnn)

-Application scenarios: MobileNet_SSD is an object detection algorithm based on MobileNet, which has the advantages of fast speed and easy deployment.
-It can achieve functions such as object detection and garbage recognition, and is mainly used in the fields of autonomous driving and smart home.
+Application scenarios: MobileNet_SSD is an object detection algorithm based on MobileNet, offering advantages such as high speed and ease of deployment.
+It enables functionalities like object detection and waste recognition, and is primarily applied in fields such as autonomous driving and smart homes.

 Supported Platforms